 When all openings are identified, a "one-way valve" can be applied to each opening.
-Oneway devices are those that allow bats to leave the structure, and prevent them from reentering.
+One-way devices are those that allow bats to leave the structure, and prevent them from reentering.
 These can be as simple as a sheet of plastic or plastic bag attached above the opening and allowed to hang flush against the building's exterior.
 The plastic should be wider than the opening and long enough to hang at least one foot below it.
-The sides (but not the bottom) of the plastic can be attached to the building by staples or duct tape, to prevent wind from lifting the flap.
+The sides (but not the building by staples or duct tape, to prevent wind from lifting the flap.
 At dusk, the bats will find their way out beneath the plastic flap, but will not be able to lift the flap to reenter the structure.